 Does your accountancy practice spend more time focusing on data entry tasks than you’d like?
 There’s a way to get around it.

-Yet contrary to what the survey respondents believe, there’s no need to wait.
 Automation is already here and is in use in practices worldwide.
 The benefits for your practice could be huge.

 And with UK accountancy practices spending on average nine million hours during tax season on manual data entry, “it’s important to start now,” says Narayanan Vaidyanathan, Head of Business Insights at the ACCA, “even if that means starting small and iterating from there on.”